PowerDNS/pdns/docs/manpages/zone2sql.1.rst

 -----------

-:program:`zone2sql` parses BIND named.conf files and zonefiles and outputs SQL on standard out, which can then be fed to your database.
+:program:`zone2sql` parses BIND named.conf files and zonefiles and outputs SQL on standard output, which can then be fed to your database.

 :program:`zone2sql` understands the BIND master file extension ``$GENERATE`` and will also honour ``$ORIGIN`` and ``$TTL``.